Healthy Homes Assessment Harbour View

 Draught Stopping Harbour View

-If a draft can be felt from unreasonable gaps or holes, it needs to be sealed.
+If a draught could be felt through gaps that are too large or holes the area needs to be sealed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Get the complete information regarding the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections